All About Area Codes

 Beginning in 1947, the United States and Canada (and eventually several other countries and territories) formed a unified telephone numbering scheme called the North American Numbering Plan, or NANP.
 Under the plan, each telephone number consists of a three-digit area code (or Numbering Plan Area code, NPA for short) and a seven-digit local number.
-The original map had 86 area codes, although Alaska, Hawaii, and the Caribbean were not yet included.
+The original map had 86 area codes, although Alaska, Hawaii, other U.S. territories, and the Caribbean were not yet included.
 Just 50 years later, there were over 200 area codes, and in the 21st century, that number has gone well over 300!

 The original plan distinguished between area codes and local numbers by careful assignment of number ranges.
 Neither area codes nor local numbers can begin with 0 or 1.
 The second digit of an area code was always 0 or 1, and the second digit of a local number was never 0 or 1.
 This distinction allowed the telephone network to determine by examining the first three digits of the dialed number, whether the number was in the local area or long distance.